April 30, 2026

 Step 1 — Get an EIN.
 Even as a sole proprietor, an EIN lets you open accounts without using your Social Security Number everywhere, reducing identity theft exposure.
 It also signals legitimacy to banks.
 Free, instant at irs.gov.

 Step 2 — Choose a bank.
 Look for business checking with low or no monthly fees.
 Many online banks offer free business checking.
 Credit unions often have better terms than large banks.
+For a ranked comparison of the top no-fee options built specifically for freelancers and 1099 workers in 2026, see the best banks for freelancers guide.

 Step 4 — Transition payments.
 Update invoices with business account details.
 If you use Stripe, PayPal, or Venmo for Business, update deposit routing to the business account.
 Do this incrementally as new payments come in — no need to switch everything at once.